 Now run by Sydney Living Museums, Elizabeth Farm is a hands-on museum where you can walk where the Macarthurs walked through the cottage and its gardens.
-Travel back in time as you reflect on what colonial life would have been like, and on weekends enjoy a cup of tea and scone in the famous Tearoom.
+Travel back in time as you reflect on what colonial life would have been like.

 Many of Parramatta’s outstanding heritage sites are within easy walking distance of Elizabeth Farm.
 Hambledon Cottage, formerly part of the Macarthur Elizabeth Farm estate, is a five minutes walk.
 Experiment Farm, the site of James Ruse’s original Parramatta farm, is another 5 minutes away.
 Both have admission fees and set opening hours.
 Old Government House, the landmark heritage attraction in Parramatta, is located in Parramatta Park and is 30 minutes away on foot.

 Elizabeth Farm is a 10 minute walk from Parramatta Station and a 10 minute walk from Parramatta Ferry Wharf.